-The Center for Patient Safety (CPS) is certified as a federally-designated Patient Safety Organization (PSO) in compliance with provisions of the federal Patient Safety and Quality Improvement Act of 2005 (PSQIA).
-PSOs support the collection, analysis, sharing and learning about what medical error occur, why and how to prevent them.
+The Center for Patient Safety (CPS) is certified as a federally-designated Patient Safety Organization (PSO) in compliance with the provisions of the federal Patient Safety and Quality Improvement Act of 2005 (PSQIA).

 Do something that counts and listen to your EMS people.
 A few months ago, I wrote a blog about measuring safety culture in EMS.
 I outlined a few points about safety culture and why surveying should be part of an agency’s readiness plan.
 I wanted to circle back and share a few additional thoughts as we approach EMS Week.

 Nurse’s week is coming to an end and I would like to give a shout out to all my fellow nurses!
 I can honestly say I’m proud to be a nurse it’s because of all the wonderful, empathetic and exceptional nurses I know.
 There are so many different areas in nursing and thankfully we all have areas in which we are gifted.